acple/ParsecSharp/README.md

 ## What's this
-This library provides most useful Text Parsers, Stream Parsers, and Parser Combinators.
+This library provides the most useful Text Parsers, Stream Parsers, and Parser Combinators.
-All APIs are pure, immutable, can combine any others.
+All APIs are pure, immutable, and can combine with any others.
-Designed to utilize JIT Compilers optimization, realizes completely immutable, and can parse infinitely recursive data structures.
+Designed to utilize JIT Compiler optimizations, it realizes complete immutability and can parse infinitely recursive data structures.

-This project is affected by [parsec](https://hackage.haskell.org/package/parsec), monadic parser library for Haskell.
+This project is inspired by [parsec](https://hackage.haskell.org/package/parsec), a monadic parser library for Haskell.

 ## Concept
-* Easy construction APIs with monad on C#
+* Easy construction APIs with monads in C#
-* Pure/Immutable/Functional framework on C#
+* Pure/Immutable/Functional framework in C#
-* Replace regular expressions on your code (applicable from smallest to largest)
+* Replace regular expressions in your code (applicable from smallest to largest)
-* Most readable APIs source code
+* Most readable API source code

 ## Overview